-We would recommend that anyone wanting to study this course has at least a grade C in ICT at GCSE level OR a Level 5 pass for PC Passport, a pass in Level 2 Digital Applications OR a distinction in Level 1 Digital Applications.
+We would recommend that anyone wanting to study this course a SQA Level 5 pass for PC Passport, Data Science, Web Design or Digital Media.

 Provides a suitable foundation for study of the subject, or related subjects, in further and higher education.